 Italy - Geography

-Is located in southern Europe and comprises the long, boot-shaped Italian Peninsula, the land between the peninsula and the Alps, and a number of islands including Sicily and Sardinia.
-Its total area is 301 230 km².
+Italy is located in southern Europe and is composed of the famous boot-shaped Italian Peninsula, all of the land between the peninsula and the Alps, and a number of islands off of the coast, including Sicily and Sardinia.
+Italy’s total land mass is 301 230 km².

 Back to Italy Travel Insurance page